rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 18. Pick "Yes - continue with the installation"
 19. Pick "Yes - Please erase and format drive C:"
 20. At this point its a normal FreeDOS install
-21. When the install is done and reboots choose the "boot from system disk",you now should have a working FreeDOS on VirtualBox
+21. When the install is done and reboots choose the "boot from system disc",you now should have a working FreeDOS on VirtualBox

 ## Native Oberon System 3 on Virtual Box